verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## <a id="jwt-token"></a> JWT token

-Verdaccio@4 suppports JWT - [JSON Web Tokens](https://jwt.io/) for authentication process.
-Previos version of verdaccio used AES token generator.
+Verdaccio suppports JWT - [JSON Web Tokens](https://jwt.io/) for authentication process.
+Previos version of verdaccio used `AES` token generator.
 The new JWT token standardises the process and provides an additonal mechanism for token generation.
-Verdaccio 4 still support the AES token generator.
+Verdaccio 4 still support the `AES` token generator.

 [Click here for more information on new JWT tokens](https://medium.com/verdaccio/diving-into-jwt-support-for-verdaccio-4-88df2cf23ddc)